 Twin had to go to court to deal with her “citation.”

 An arrest on Filbert Street.
 Guys in handcuffs can't pull up their pants.

 Tasha next to the banana trees that give some shade to the sidewalk on Filbert Street.

 Damonique and her husband.
 She lost her baby.

 OG's on Filbert Street, reliving the old days.

-Mostly it's crack on the street, but occasionally heroin.
+Mostly it's crack on the street, but occasionally heroin (pronounced “heyroin” in Oakland).

 Bert, a regular.
-His parents were sharecroppers in Louisiana and he says he was "born in a ditch."
+His parents were sharecroppers in Louisiana and he says his mother bore him in the fields, in a ditch."